sirekanyan/owncloud-copy-public-link/README.md

-Share Link Creator
+OwnCloud Copy Public Link
 ==================

-Provides the ability to upload a file to OwnCloud via a supported file manager and receive a link to the uploaded file which can then be emailed or shared in another way.
+Provides the ability to receive a public link to the selected file.

 This script can be integrated in the Thunar file manager as a "custom action".
 The program should also works with other file managers which provide